keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 To oversee the formation of our database (HubSpot) and to help weave HubSpot into our workflow.
 I also do a myriad of other tasks that the director wants me to do, such as developing our documentation on GitHub.

 #### Responsibilities:
-* Ensure HubSpot is up to date with accurate student information.
+* Ensure HubSpot is up-to-date with accurate student information.
     * To do so, I communicate with other offices, such as Registrar, IT, and HR.
 * Build reports on HubSpot to accurately display student data.
     * These include reports on mission trips, student pathways, and other student breakdowns.
-    * This also helps us to see our intersection with the Company.
+    * This also helps us see our intersection with the Company.
 * Ensure that HubSpot holds accurate data about our current students serving with the Company.
     * This also means that I try to make as accurate as possible the numbers we have sent historically.
-These are harder to maintain than current students.
+These are harder to maintain than those of current students.
 * Onboard new employees in the CGCS to HubSpot and other various tools.
 I do this in tandem with Admin Assistant and Director.
 * Work with Digital Media Specialist and Admin Assistant to create forms for our website through Gravity Forms on WordPress.
 * Work with denominational partners to build pathways in HubSpot for students to follow while at SEBTS.